sakkurax7/privacy-project/software.md

 - [OVPN](https://www.ovpn.com/) - Swedish provider that operates VPN servers without any hard drives, has a strict no logs policy, and publishes transparency reports.
 Accepts Bitcoin, anonymous cash payments, PayPal, and more.

 ## Email
+**:+1: I reccomend using:**

+I personally use ProtonMail for all my emails.
+Protonmail has the highest focus on privacy and security, and is rolling out a lot of cool new features like [ProtonCalendar and ProtonDrive](https://protonmail.com/blog/2022-roadmap/).

 **⚠️ You are the product:**